List of Jeopardy! contestants: Larissa Kelly

 Larissa Kelly won a total of $222,597 over six games and $1,000 third place consolation prize in her seventh game, with her last appearance airing May 28, 2008.
 At the time of her run on the program, Kelly was the highest-winning female contestant and ranked fifth in all-time in Jeopardy! earnings (excluding tournament winnings).

 In addition to previously being the highest-winning female contestant in regular play, Kelly broke Ken Jennings's record for most money won in five days by winning $179,797.
 Kelly is also the third-highest-winning female contestant in any single game in Jeopardy!s history, as her $45,200 performance trails Maria Wenglinsky, who won $46,600 on November 1, 2005, and Emma Boettcher, who won $46,801 on June 3, 2019, after upsetting long-running champion James Holzhauer.

 Kelly's husband and sister were also contestants.
 Her husband fell to Jennings and her sister to Aaron Schroeder, the victors being later finalists in the 2009 Tournament of Champions.
 She appeared again in the 2019 Jeopardy!
 All-Star Games team tournament with Madden on Rutter's winning team.

 Roger Craig

 Roger Craig set a then one-day Jeopardy! winnings record of $77,000 during his second appearance on the show in September 2010.
 Craig won the Tournament of Champions the next year, and in the process set a then record for largest daily double (unadjusted) in Jeopardy! history.

 He appeared again in the 2019 Jeopardy!
-All-Star Games relay tournament with 2013 Teen Tournament champion Leonard Cooper on Rogers's team.
+All-Star Games relay tournament with 2013 Teen Tournament champion Leonard Cooper on Roger's team.